awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database.md

 ## Creating an Aurora Global Database<a name="aurora-global-database-creating"></a>

  An Aurora global database spans multiple AWS Regions\.
 You create the global database itself along with the read\-write primary cluster\.
-Then you create a read\-only secondary cluster in another AWS Region\.
+Then you create one or more read\-only secondary clusters in other AWS Regions\.
-+  To create a new global database, you create the global database and the primary cluster that it contains, and then add a secondary cluster\.
++  To create a new global database, you create the global database and the primary cluster that it contains, and then add one or more secondary clusters\.
-+  If you have an existing Aurora cluster, you can take a snapshot and restore it to a new Aurora global database\.
++  If you have an existing Aurora cluster using Aurora MySQL 1\.21 or lower, you can take a snapshot and restore it to a new Aurora global database\.
 To do so, follow the procedure in [Importing Data into an Aurora Global Database](#aurora-global-database-etl)\.
+For clusters running Aurora MySQL 1\.22 or higher, or 2\.07 or higher, you can add them to a global database without any special procedures or cluster creation options\.

- When specifying names for the primary and secondary cluster, choose names that are different than your existing Aurora clusters, even if those clusters are in other AWS Regions\.
+ When specifying names for the primary and secondary clusters, choose names that are different than your existing Aurora clusters, even if those clusters are in other AWS Regions\.

 **Important**
  Before you create an Aurora global database, complete the setup tasks for your account, network, and security settings in [Setting Up for Amazon RDS](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_SettingUp.html) in the *Amazon Relational Database Service User Guide*\.